-Accountability 2021-2022 Act to facilitate the disclosure of wrongdoings relating bodies Number of disclosures or communications of information Disclosures received by the designated officer.
+Accountability 2021-2022 Act to facilitate the disclosure of wrongdoings relating to pub bodies hlic Number of disclosures or communications of information 1.
+Disclosures received by the designated officer.
 0 2.
 Disclosures ended under paragraph 3 of section 22.
-0 Well-founded disclosures.
-0 4.
-Disclosures broken down according to the categories of wrongdoing set out in Article 4. of 0 5.
-Information forwarded under the first paragraph of sect ion 23.
+0 3.
+Well-founded disclosures.
+0 Disclosures broken down according to the categories of wrongdoing set out in Article 4.
+0 5.
+Information forwarded under the first paragraph of section 23.
 0